socrateslopes/socrateslopes/README.md

 🤯 Open-minded

 ## How I work
 I strongly believe that technology can enhance our capabilities as human beings.
-That's why I co-authored with [Namiki](https://github.com/mynamiki) the [Software for Happiness](https://pt-br.eventials.com/Globalcode/tdc-poa-2018-stadium-sexta-4/) movement.
-I also consider that software development is a social process, rather than a purely technical activity, and having an agile mindset is key to achieving good results for everyone.
+That's why I co-authored with [Namiki](https://github.com/mynamiki) the [Software for Happiness](https://pt-br.eventials.com/Globalcode/tdc-poa-2018-stadium-sexta-4/) manifesto.
+I also consider software development a social process, rather than a purely technical activity, and having an agile mindset is key to achieving good results for everyone.

 ## Get in touch
 - Linkedin: https://linkedin.com/in/socrateslopes